-Safe handling Motten metal and water can be an explosive combination.
-The risk is greatest when there is sufficient motten metal to entrap or seal off water.
-Water and other forms of contamination or or contained in scrap or remelt ingot are known to have caused explosions in melting operations.
+- · Molten metal and water can be an explosive combination.
+The risk is greatest when there is sufficient molten metal to entrap or seal off water.
+Water and other forms of contamination on or contained in scrap or remelt ingot are known to have caused explosions in melting operations.
 While the products may have minimal surface roughness and internal voids, there remains the possibility of moisture contamination or entrapment.
-If confined, even a few drops can lead to violent explosions.
-All tooling, containers, molds and ladles, which come in contact with molten metal must be preheated or specially coated, rust free and approved for such use.
-Any surfaces that may contact molten metal (e.g. concrete) should be specially coated Drops of molten metal in water (e.g. from plasma arc cutting), while not normally an explosion hazard, can generate enough flammable hydrogen gas to present an explosion hazard.
+If confined, even a few drops can lead to violent explosions. - · All tooling, containers, molds and ladles, which come in contact with molten metal must be preheated or specially coated, rust free and approved for such use. - Any surfaces that may contact molten metal (e.g. concrete) should be specially coated - Drops of molten metal in water (e.g. from plasma arc cutting), while not normally an explosion hazard, can generate enough flammable hydrogen gas to present an explosion hazard.
 Vigorous circulation of the water and removal of the particles minimise the hazard.
-During melting operations, the following minimum guidelines should be observed: Inspect all materials prior to furnace charging and completely remove surface contamination such as water, ice, snow, deposits of grease and oil or other surface contamination resulting from weather exposure, shipment, or storage.
-Store materials in dry, heated areas with any cracks or cavities pointed downwards.
-Preheat and dry large objects adequately before charging in to a furnace containing molten metal.
+During melting operations, the following minimum guidelines should be observed: - Inspect all materials prior to furnace charging and completely remove surface contamination such as water, ice, snow, deposits of grease and oil or other surface contamination resulting from weather exposure, shipment, or storage. - · Store materials in dry, heated areas with any cracks or cavities pointed downwards. - · Preheat and dry large objects adequately before charging in to a furnace containing molten metal.
 This is typically done by the use of a drying oven or homogenising furnace.
-The dry cycle should bring the metal temperature of the coldest item of the batch to 200 degree C (400 deg F) and then hold at that temperature for 6 hours.
-Limit all unnecessary personal contact.
-Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area.
-Avoid contact with incompatible materials.
-When handling, DO NOT eat, drink or smoke.
-Other information Store in original containers.
-Keep containers securely sealed.
-Store in a cool, dry, well-ventilated area.
-Store away from incompatible materials and foodstuff containers.
-Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
+The dry cycle should bring the metal temperature of the coldest item of the batch to 200 degree C (400 deg F) and then hold at that temperature for 6 hours. - Limit all unnecessary personal contact - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.